10 Telltale Marijuana Addiction Symptoms

 Withdrawals are undisputable telltale marijuana addiction symptoms that typically begin with physical tension and cravings for more marijuana.
 Depending on the levels of addiction severity, physical and psychological health status, durations, age at onset of use, and patterns of use, the physical symptoms are usually subtle due to the slow release of marijuana stored in the person’s fat cells.
 Minor aches and pains, decreased appetite, nausea, insomnia, sleep disturbances, tremors, chills, and sweating may occur in heavy or chronic marijuana use.

 The psychological withdrawal symptoms of marijuana addiction are a complex mixture of the user’s experiences and multiple factors too many to list.
-Aggression, irritability, anxiety, dysphoric, solemn, or negative moods can last for many days and the drawbacks to marijuana for relief continue to rise as do the potency levels of the marijuana found today.
-According to the National Institute on Drug Abuse, “In 2012, THC concentrations in marijuana averaged close to 15 percent, compared to around 4 percent in the 1980s.”
+Aggression, irritability, anxiety, dysphoric, solemn, or negative moods can last for many days and the drawbacks to marijuana for relief continue to rise as do the potency levels of marijuana.

 8. Emotional Instabilities and Mental Health

-Marijuana addiction, like so many other psychoactive substances, can change the way a person is able to manage stress.
-Beyond the compounded issues of cognitive and performance capabilities, users may suffer memory loss and lose their confidence in being able to accomplish the things that are most important in life.
-According to an article in the Indian Journal of Psychiatry, “Cannabis is a known risk factor for schizophrenia, although the exact neurobiological process through which the effects on psychosis occur is not well understood.”
+Marijuana addiction, like so many other psychoactive substances, can change the way a person manages stress.
+Beyond the compounded issues of cognitive and performance capabilities, users may experience memory loss and lose confidence in their ability to accomplish what is most important in life.

 Combined with the neurological upsets from repeated intoxication and withdrawals, there can be a tremendous impact on emotional stability.
-Chronic marijuana users often suffer from guilt, anxiety, depression, mood swings, aggressive tendencies, or lack or self worth and they will, often, rely on the marijuana to control these marijuana addiction symptoms although it actually makes them worse.
+Chronic marijuana users often suffer from guilt, anxiety, depression, mood swings, aggressive tendencies, or lack of self-worth, and they will often rely on marijuana to control these marijuana addiction symptoms, although it actually makes them worse.

 Get Help Today